siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 THE POINT-MASS PATH.md

 and discreteness coexist under tension.

-#### The Resulting Split
+### The Resulting Split

-- Classical mechanics assumes continuous trajectories.
+- Classical mechanics assumes continuous trajectories, time and space absolute.
-- Relativity assumes smooth fields and geometric background.
+- Relativity assumes smooth, continuous fields and a geometric background, spacetime relative to the observer, locally time-reversible.
-- Quantum mechanics assumes probabilistic non-trajectory behavior.
+- Quantum mechanics assumes quantized fields, probabilistic non-trajectory behavior, time-irreversible dynamics, incompatible with relativity.
 - QFT assumes point-like excitations of continuous fields.

 Each branch preserves one incompatible piece of the Newtonian heritage: